xrdocs/design/_blogs/2020-01-10-peering-fabric-hld.md

 An applicable example is the use case where I have several types of peers on the same device sending traffic to destinations across my larger SP network.
 Some of this traffic may be Best Effort with no constraints, other traffic from cloud partners may be considered low-latency traffic, and traffic from a services partner may have additional constraints such as maintaining a disjoint path from the same peer on another router.
 Traffic in the reverse direction egressing a peer from a SP location can also utilize the same mechanisms to apply constraints to egress traffic.

+### DDoS Traffic Steering using SR-TE and EPE
+SR-TE and Egress Peer Engineering can be utilized to direct DDoS traffic to a specific end node and specific DDoS destination interface without the complexities of using VRFs to separate dirty/clean traffic.
+On ingress, traffic is immediately steered into a SR-TE Policy and no IP lookup is performed between the ingress node and egress DDoS "dirty" interface.
+In the 3.0 design using IOS-XR 6.6.3 Flowspec redirects traffic to a next-hop IP pointing to a pre-configured "DDoS" SR-Policy.
+An MPLS xconnect is used map DDoS traffic with a specific EPE label on the egress node to a specific egress interface.

 # Low-Level Design